Best Paper for Coloured Pencils: Tested and Compared

 • Erasing: wax pencil smearing can be too much if you're picky; oil-based erasing is more acceptable

-• Solvent: worked very well for smoothing colour in the tests
+• Solvent: worked very well for smoothing colour

 • Best for: beginners, sketching, practice, budget-friendly pads